CasualGaming/cag-events-backend/docs/permission-conventions.md

 # Permission Conventions

 ## Default Permissions
 Django automatically adds four default permissions for all models, which are used by the Django admin panel and should **not** be used for anything else, because they are trash.
-They will not be created if `default_permissions = []` is specified in the model's meta class, but there's not point in doing that since they can't be removed from internal Django models anyways.
+If you want to disallow creating, changing or deleting a model from the admin panel, customize `default_permissions` in the model's meta class.

 Default permission codename format: `(view|add|change|delete)_<lowercase_model_name>` (e.g. `view_arealayout`)

+Default default permissions (all): `default_permissions = ["view", "create", "change", "delete"]`

 ## Custom Permissions
 Add all permissions used in views etc. as custom permissions.
 Don't use the shady default permissions for anything except the Django admin panel (which requires them).